wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/authors/admin/_index.md

     url: 'https://www.scut.edu.cn/'

 # Short bio (displayed in user profile at end of posts)
-bio: Junke Wang leads the LENS Lab at SCUT, working on semiconductor optoelectronic devices for energy and light technologies.
+bio: Junke Wang leads the LENS Lab at SCUT, working on optoelectronic devices for energy and light technologies.

 interests:
   - Semiconductor optoelectronics